emilyashburn/ParaBank-Automation/README.md

 # ParaBank Automation Project

-Using Robot Framework and Python, user tasks and end-to-end flows for the site [ParaBank](https://parabank.parasoft.com/parabank/index.htm) are automated using libraries like Selenium (more to come later!).
+Using Robot Framework (which is built on Python), user tasks and end-to-end flows for the site [ParaBank](https://parabank.parasoft.com/parabank/index.htm) are automated using libraries like Selenium (more to come later!).

 ## Tools